fabric8io/fabric8/docs/getStarted.md

 #### Web console for Tomcat or TomEE distributions

-If you are using the Tomcat or TomEE distribution then the console is on [port 8080](http://localhost:8080/hawtio/), and the console is deployed under the `hawtio` context path.
+If you are using the Tomcat or TomEE distribution, then the console is on [port 8080](http://localhost:8080/hawtio/), and the console is deployed under the `hawtio` context path.
 The url for the web console is therefore:

     http://localhost:8080/hawtio/

 #### View a demo

-To help you get started you could watch one of the demos in the  <a class="btn btn-success" href="https://vimeo.com/album/2635012">JBoss Fuse and JBoss A-MQ demo album</a>
+To help you get started, you could watch one of the demos in the  <a class="btn btn-success" href="https://vimeo.com/album/2635012">JBoss Fuse and JBoss A-MQ demo album</a>

-For example try the <a class="btn btn-success" href="https://vimeo.com/80625940">JBoss Fuse 6.1 Demo</a>
+For example, try the <a class="btn btn-success" href="https://vimeo.com/80625940">JBoss Fuse 6.1 Demo</a>

 #### Try QuickStarts